Road Map 3: A strategic framework for improving Aboriginal and Torres Strait Islander health through research. Report of Community Consultations.

 - Define the audience and purpose of Road Map 3 – some stakeholders commented that the purpose and audiences of Road Maps 1 and 2 were a little unclear.
 Road Map 3 should clearly communicate the purpose of the document and who is the intended audience.

-- Align Road Map 3 to NHMRC decision-making – alignment of the Road Maps to internal NHRMC decision-making could be improved.
+- Align Road Map 3 to NHMRC decision-making – alignment of the Road Maps to internal NHMRC decision-making could be improved.
 For example, it was not apparent in funding investment decisions whether the funding provided aligned to research priorities outlined in the

 - previous Road Map documents.
 Road Map 3 should clearly align to decision-making processes within the organisation.